Do you know what your body type is?

 The endomorph has big, strong joints that can tolerate heavy and more frequent bouts of exercise.
 If your training doesn’t seem to be challenging enough, it might be necessary to bump up the weight!

-Train all 6 major compound exercises up to two times per week.
-Isolation exercises have very little benefit for the endomorph as these exercises will do very little to improve your fitness, and won’t result in muscular definition.
+Train all 6 major compound exercises at least two times per week.
+Isolation exercises have very little benefit for the endomorph in terms of muscular definition.

 In addition, endurance and aerobic activities will be your weak point.
-This is why it'll be beneficial to include cardio exercise in the form of High-Intensity Interval Training.
+This is why it’ll be beneficial to include regular cardio exercises such as High-Intensity Interval Training or low intensity cardio like walking.

-Congratulations, you will have an easy time building muscle and improving your fitness.
+Congratulations, you will have an easy time building muscle, improving your fitness, and changing your body weight.
 It is still important to eat clean, however, as no one is immune to gaining unnecessary fat.

 How Should I Train If I Am A Mesomorph?